greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 ## <a id="section8"></a>Examples

-A very simple addition function:
+Add two integers using a SQL function:

 ```
 CREATE FUNCTION add(integer, integer) RETURNS integer